kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 It has two properties.

 ### String Template
-The template that needs to be rendered
+The template that needs to be rendered.
 ### Any TemplateData
-The data that needs to be rendered in the template
+The data that needs to be rendered in the template.

 ---